-- If you're a provider or facility outside of the State of Michigan and aren't participating with Blue Cross Complete, please submit all claims through your local Blue Cross plan (for Blue Card access). - Corrected claims submitted electronically should comply with the following guidelines: - Use "7" for the replacement of a prior claim, for the type of bill or frequency type in loop 2300, CLM05-03 (837P or 837I).
+- If you are a provider or facility outside of the State of Michigan and are not participating with Blue Cross Complete, please submit all claims through your local Blue Cross Plan (for Blue Card access). - Corrected claims submitted electronically should comply with the following guidelines: - Use "7" for the replacement of a prior claim, for the type of bill or frequency type in loop 2300, CLM05-03 (837P or 837I).
 Include the claim number when submitting your claim with the 7.

-Note: Use these indicators for claims that were previously processed (approved or denied).
-Don't use these indicators for claims that contained errors and weren't processed (rejected up front).
+Note: Do use these indicators for claims that were previously processed (approved or denied).
+Do not use these indicators for claims that contained errors and were not processed (were rejected up front).

 - Include the original claim number in segment REF01=F8 and REF02=the original claim number.
-Don't use dashes or spaces. - Corrected claims will replace the original claim and must contain all of the dates of service and line items needed to complete the claim for the member.
+Do not use dashes or spaces. - Corrected claims will replace the original claim and must contain all of the dates of service and line items needed to complete the claim for the member.

-Corrected claims shouldn't be submitted on paper and electronically at the same time.
+Corrected claims should not be submitted on paper and electronically at the same time.